PostHog/charts-clickhouse/charts/posthog/README.md

 To run the test suite you can execute: `helm unittest --helm3 --strict --file ‘tests/*.yaml’ --file ‘tests/**/*.yaml’ charts/posthog`

 #### Integration tests
-- [Kubetest](./ci/kubetest): verify if applying the rendered Helm templates against a Kubernetes target cluster gives us the stack we expect (example: are the disks encrypted?
+- [Kubetest](./ci/kubetest): to verify if applying the rendered Helm templates against a Kubernetes target cluster gives us the stack we expect (example: are the disks encrypted?
 Can this pod communicate with this service?)
 - [k6](./ci/k6): HTTP test used to verify the reliability, performance and compliance of the PostHog installation (example: is the PostHog ingestion working correctly?)
-- [e2e - k3s](.github/workflows/test-helm-chart.yaml): verify Helm install/upgrade commands on a local k3s cluster
+- [e2e - k3s](.github/workflows/test-helm-chart.yaml): to verify Helm install/upgrade commands on a local k3s cluster
-- [e2e - Amazon Web Services](.github/workflows/test-amazon-web-services-install.yaml), [e2e - DigitalOcean](.github/workflows/test-digitalocean-install.yaml), [e2e - Google Cloud Platform](.github/workflows/test-google-cloud-platform-install.yaml): verify Helm install command on the officially supported cloud platforms
+- [e2e - Amazon Web Services](.github/workflows/test-amazon-web-services-install.yaml), [e2e - DigitalOcean](.github/workflows/test-digitalocean-install.yaml), [e2e - Google Cloud Platform](.github/workflows/test-google-cloud-platform-install.yaml): to verify Helm install command on the officially supported cloud platforms

 ### Release
 Add one of the following labels to your PR _before merging_ to bump the version and release it to the Helm repository: